Banana Cake with Cream Cheese Frosting

 • There’s no wrestling it out of the pan and hoping you don’t damage the corners.

-• The pan is also 3″ high which allows for a generous slice of cake.
+• The pan is also 3″ high, which allows for a generous slice of cake.

-Making the Cream Cheese Frosting
+Step#4 Make the Cream Cheese Frosting

 • Don’t use too much sugar.
 Cream cheese frosting is best when you can actually taste the cream cheese!
 There’s also so much flavor in the cake, thanks to the ripe bananas and spices, that the frosting should really play a “supporting role”.

 • Add enough vanilla extract.
-This recipe calls for 2 teaspoons (10ml) which I think is the perfect amount to add sweetness and flavor.
+This recipe calls for 2 teaspoons (10ml), which I think is the perfect amount to add sweetness and flavor.

 • Skip the butter.
-It will just dilute the flavor of the frosting and really who needs the extra calories anyway?
+It will just dilute the flavor of the frosting, and really, who needs the extra calories anyway?

 • If you want to make this cake a day ahead of serving, follow these tips.
 This will assure you’ll enjoy this cake at its best, preserving the flavors and textures.